Shaaali/identity-apps/docs/sdks/java-ee-oidc.md

 <br>

-### Initialize SDK
+### Initialize the SDK

-We can initialize the SAML agent by providing the configurations.
+We can initialize the OIDC agent by providing the configurations.

 We should provide the Asgardeo endpoints to the application using a property file, which is read by the Asgardeo OIDC Agent.